sanluany/AppServer/README.md

 >
 >![admin](https://user-images.githubusercontent.com/31934687/30434136-1dd6da1c-996f-11e7-935f-9b82f8d45a4e.gif)

+# Libraries
+[jBCrypt](http://www.mindrot.org/projects/jBCrypt/) - used for hashing users' passwords and for password validation.
+[Microsoft JDBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) - used for establishing a connection to database.

 # Configuration of the server

 In order to start the server, a **config.cfg** file must be filled with important data: